 ITM340 IT Clients Using MS Windows

-This course provides the solid framework into the concepts and actual implementation of Windows XP.
-Topics include understanding of the desktop processing of information to support organizational decision-making and strategic planning.
-This course introduces the client server architecture and focuses on the desktop role as the client connected to database systems and network systems that are required to meet and support the real-world projects and various IT initiatives.
+This course provides a solid framework of the concepts and implementation of a client-side operating system.
+Topics include understanding the client processing of information to support organizational decision-making and strategic planning, the client-server architecture, and the clients role when connected to database systems and network systems that are required to meet and support real-world projects and IT initiatives.
 Hands-on labs are included.

-- Describe the issues involved in management control of information processing using XP as a client Operating System.
+- Recognize issues and solutions involved in management control of information processing using a client-side operating system.

-- Understand the basic functions of XP and operating systems in general.
+- Describe the basic functions of a client-side operating system.

-- Explore the structure of the Internet and the World Wide Web using XP.
+- Examine the structure of the Internet and the World Wide Web using a client-side operating system.

-- Understand the networks and network terminology within the desktop information technology.
+- Describe the networks and network terminology within a client-server IT environment.